vikram7/rubies/README.md

 Newcomers to programming would benefit from practicing drills regularly until basic problem solving becomes second nature.
 This gem is a command line tool that allows users to solve randomly generated small problems.

 It currently supports drills surrounding simple and complex data structures.
+I would like more complex problems to be part of the suite soon.
+Right now, they are intended towards navigating simple to compound data structures as this is often an area that newcomers to programming find confusing.

 ## Installation